ConallI/bookshelf-server/README.md

   - First fork and clone the repo.

-  - Create a virtual environment in Python3.

-  - Install dependencies using the requirements.txt file in the repo.
+  - Build and run the docker container using docker-compose.

   - Check Github issues to make sure your change isn't already being worked on.